yingding/ai-hackathon-022025/README.md

 # Agenda

-this is the Agenda of Hackathon "AI Integration Copilot and Azure AI Foundry" on Feb.
+this is the Agenda of Hackathon "AI Integration Copilot and Azure AI Foundry" on Apr.
 2025

 ## Table of Content